bweatherson/demons/latest-export.md

 gameformat(generic_abc_v2, "Problem 2 (table version).")
 ```

 In standard presentations of problems like Problem 1, it is assumed that Demon moves first, but the move isn't revealed until after Chooser moves.
 So while these problems are evidentially like simultaneous move games, there is a sense in which it is more accurate to represent them as game trees.
-So let's include the game tree version of Problem 2 as well.
+So let's include the game tree version of Problem 2 as well, as figure \@ref(fig:abc-v2-tree).

 ```{tikz, abc-v2-tree, fig.cap = "Problem 2 (tree version).", fig.ext = 'png', cache=TRUE, fig.width = 4, fig.height = 4, fig.align="center"}
 \usetikzlibrary{calc}